Office Address

 What is emergency use authorization, and why aren’t all of the COVID-19 vaccines FDA-approved?

 Emergency use authorization (EUA) allows the FDA to authorize the use of yet-to-be-approved drugs, or unapproved uses of approved drugs, often in emergency situations when there are no other prevention or treatment options.
-The FDA issued EUAs for the Pfizer, Moderna, and Johnson & Johnson vaccines, and has now issued full approval for the Pfizer COVID-19 vaccine.
+The FDA issued EUAs for the Pfizer, Moderna and Johnson & Johnson vaccines, and has now issued full approval for the Pfizer COVID-19 vaccine.
+Additionally, EUAs were issued by the FDA for the Pfizer and Moderna updated COVID-19 bivalent booster vaccines that are being recommended.

 In an emergency when lives are at risk, like a pandemic, it may not be possible to gather all the evidence that the FDA would usually require before approving a vaccine or drug.
 If evidence strongly suggests patients have benefited from a treatment, the FDA can issue an EUA to make it available to the public.
 For the COVID-19 vaccines, the FDA required two months of safety and efficacy data before the EUA was granted, including clinical trials with tens of thousands of people and rigorous testing and review.
 Compared to EUA, full FDA approval of vaccines requires even more data on safety, manufacturing, and effectiveness over longer periods of time.
 All the vaccines continue to be closely monitored.